Niloy077/ManagerFormFX/README.md

-# ManagerFormFX
+# Contacts Manager

-A JavaFX application developed by **Group Theta** to manage and persist data about managers.
-The application includes a form-based UI with input validation, image capture, and full CRUD functionality (Create, Read, Update, Delete) with persistent storage.
+## Overview

----
+Contacts Manager is a desktop application built with JavaFX that allows users to manage personal contacts efficiently.
+Users can **add, view, and delete contacts**, with all information stored securely in a SQLite database.
+The application features a modern and intuitive UI with multiple views for different functionalities.

-## 📌 Features
+## Features

-- JavaFX-based GUI for data entry.
+- **Add Contact**
-- Input form includes:
+  - Input fields for First Name, Surname, Mobile Number, Email, Address, and Date of Birth.
-    - ✅ Four Text Fields (e.g., Name, Email, Department, Phone)
+  - Option to select a profile picture.
-    - 📅 One Date Picker (e.g., Date of Birth)
+  - Form validation ensures correct input formats.
-    - 📂 One ComboBox (e.g., Manager Type or Gender)
+  - Data is saved to both the **ListView** and the SQLite database.

-    - 🖼️ Image Upload Field (Capture/Upload Manager's Picture)
+- **View All Contacts**
-- Data Validation for all fields with error dialogs.
+  - Displays all saved contacts in a ListView.
-- Save data to local storage (file-based persistence).
+  - Select a contact to **view detailed information** or **delete** it.
-- Retrieve data upon reopening the application.
+  - Dynamic updates ensure the list reflects the current database state.

-- View, Edit, and Delete previously saved entries.
+- **Detail View**
-- Display detailed view in a new window for each manager entry.
+  - Shows full contact information including profile picture.
-- Two or more separate GUI windows for management and detail view.
+  - Labels clearly indicate each field (e.g., `First Name: John Doe`).

----
+  - Close button navigates back to the All Records view.

-## 🔧 Technology Stack
+- **Navigation**

-- **Language:** Java
+  - Seamless switching between Initial View, Add Contact, All Records, and Detail View.
-- **GUI Framework:** JavaFX
+  - Smooth transitions with a single application window.

-- **Core Java Concepts Used:**
+- **User Experience**
-    - Object-Oriented Programming (Class, Inheritance, Polymorphism)
+  - Prompt text in input fields guides the user.
-    - Java Collections (e.g., ArrayList)
+  - Focus management prevents unwanted blue outlines on buttons.
-    - File I/O (Serialization / Deserialization)
+  - Error messages are displayed using alert dialogues.

-    - Exception Handling
+## Project Structure